 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and LaTex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

-- Blinded Manuscript: A separate document containing title of the paper, name of the author(s), organizational affiliation, complete mailing address, phone number, fax number and an organizational email address should be submitted.
+- Anonymized Manuscript: A separate document containing title of the paper, name of the author(s), organizational affiliation, complete mailing address, phone number, fax number and an organizational email address should be submitted.
 The author name, affiliation, or any other information should not be indicated in the manuscript elsewhere.

 - A Separate document consisting of 120-word author profiles along with author Photographs must be submitted as supplementary files.